[working titles]: Hermann of Reichenau

 This concert takes as its centerpiece Hermann’s Historia Sancti Magni, or “The Story of Saint Magnus”, a local saint venerated in the region where Hermann lived.
 Magnus was especially known for his nature miracles, which included expelling snakes, training dragons, and working closely with local bears to find lucrative iron mines.
 Through hymns, antiphons, responsories, and readings, Hermann tells the story of Magnus’s life, including his miraculous acts and his surprising interactions with animals.
 Musically, it stands equal among the great spiritual works of western music, and put in the proper context, the drama matches the intensity of the great Romantic operas of the 19th century.

 Our concert brings this miraculous composition to new life for the first time in 10 centuries, reanimated by Sequentia-member leiken and composer Doug Balliett, in a new edition prepared from the medieval manuscript, and with fresh and informed harmonizations imagined for the long-disappeared medieval organ in Reichenau.
-Audience members will be transported by the moving qualities of Hermann’s extraordinary life and his important contributions to the history of western music.

 The program pairs Hermann’s masterwork with pieces by his near-contemporary, Peter Abelard.
 Though best known for his stormy affair with Heloise, he was also a celebrated thinker, poet, and composer.
 To bring the 11th century vividly alive, Hermann’s Historia Sancti Magni will be paired with an impressive Planctus (“Lament”) from Abelard, the other musical luminary of the age.